 After cleaning the electric scooter with soapy water, rinsing and cleaning it with clean water is essential.
 Use water to remove the remaining dirt and soap and let it dry for a while.

 You can use a dry cloth (having good water-absorbing properties) to dry the scooter.
 Carefully clean every part of the scooter, especially the corners where water always takes a hiding spot.
 Let the scooter dry in the sun for some time, or you can dry it with the wet-dry vacuum cleaner to achieve the results soon.

-What to Avoid When Cleaning the Electric Scooter?
+What to Avoid Damages On Deep Cleaning the E-Scooter?